cresset-template/cresset/README.md

 See https://www.docker.com/resources/what-container for details.

 But in practice, Docker containers are often misused.
-Containers are meant to be transient and best practice dictates that a new container be created for each run.
+Containers are meant to be transient.
+Best practice dictates that a new container be created for each run.
 But this is very inconvenient for development, especially for deep learning applications, where new libraries must constantly be installed and